wpapper/neovim/README.md

 - Simplified headless testing.
 - Embedding the editor into other programs.
 In fact, a GUI can be seen as a program that embeds neovim.

-Here's a diagram that illustrates how a client-server process tree might look like:
+Here's a diagram that illustrates how a client-server process tree might look:

 ```
 Server daemon listening on tcp sockets <------ GUI 1 (attach/detach to running instances using tcp sockets)